buildknuckle/Cure-Peace/docs/Database & Model module.md

 // primary key that'll be used on .hasData() & .deleteByPrimary() primaryKey = "";

-// previously known as columns structure and now changed to schema schema = {};
+// previously known as columns and now changed to fields fields = {};

 // default fields that'll be inserted/updated
 allowedFields = [];